About the fund

-The Creative people and places fund will focus our investment in parts of the country where people's involvement in the arts is significantly below the national average.
+The Creative People and Places fund focuses on parts of the country where involvement in the arts is significantly below the national average.
 The aim is to increase the likelihood that people will participate.
 To date we have invested £37 million through the fund.

 John McGrath, Artistic Director, National Theatre Wales gave an inspiring keynote speech on how he has been working to bring theatre of the highest quality to the widest possible range of people across Wales.
 You can listen to an extract of his speech below, or download the podcast here.